Rei-SwitchBot/faq/en-us/Meter.md

 There's no limit to the number of Meters you can pair with a single mobile device.
 Users can connect multiple Meters simultaneously on the same cellphone.
 Also, a single Meter can be paired to multiple cellphone at the same time.

-However, if we want to use the Meters in conjunction with a SwitchBot Hub Mini, the rules will be slightlt different.
-One SwitchBot Hub Mini can connect up to 120 Meters.
-If more Meters are going to be connected to the Hub Mini, we should consider adding another Hub Mini.
+However, if we want to use the Meters in conjunction with a SwitchBot Hub (Plus/Mini), the rules will be slightlt different.
+One SwitchBot Hub (Plus/Mini) can connect up to 120 Meters.
+If more Meters are going to be connected to the Hub (Plus/Mini), we should consider adding another Hub (Plus/Mini).

 Also, we can have multiple Hubs on one account.
 They can be in the same location or they can be in separate locations.

 ---
 ### Data Synchronization, Saving, and Deletion for SwitchBot Meter

-Related Products: SwitchBot Meter
-SwitchBot App Version: 9.1 or newer
+Related Products: SwitchBot Meter, SwitchBot Meter Plus SwitchBot App Version: 9.1 or newer
 Data Storage